afair/email_address/README.md

 It provides Active Record (Rails) extensions, including an address validator and attributes API custom datatypes.

-*Note:* Version 0.1.0 contains significant API and internal changes over the 0.0.3 version.
-If you have been using the 0.0.x series of the gem, you may want to continue using with your current version.

 Requires Ruby 2.0 or later.

 ## Quick Start